 This is not an uncommon theme.

 Many musicians will follow in the footsteps of others that came before them.
-They see bands like Johnny Cash, Leonard Cohen, Elvis, The Rolling Stones and want to be like them on the stage with lights on them.
+They see bands like Johnny Cash, Leonard Cohen, Elvis, and The Rolling Stones and want to be like them on the stage with lights on them.
 They take their inspiration from them for their sound and style.
-Though for a lot of artists, it goes beyond mere inspiration.
-It’s a common thing to reference other musicians or past musicians that are relevant to the time in a song’s lyrics.
-Bon Jovi referenced Frank Sinatra in the song “It’s my Life”.
-The lyrics read Like Frankie said, “I did it my way”.
+However, for a lot of artists, it goes beyond mere inspiration.
+It’s common to reference other musicians or past musicians that are relevant to the time in a song’s lyrics.
+Bon Jovi referenced Frank Sinatra in the song “It’s My Life”.
+The lyrics read Like Frankie said, “I did it my way.”
 The Chainsmokers referenced Blink 182 in the song “Closer” with the lyrics, Stay and play that Blink-182 song/ That we beat to death in Tuscon, okay.
 Nicki Minaj’s “Anaconda” used soundbites from Sir Mix-a-Lot’s “Baby Got Back.
-“Ice, Ice, Baby” by Vanilla Ice uses music from Queen’s song “Under Pressure”.
+“Ice, Ice, Baby” by Vanilla Ice uses music from Queen’s song “Under Pressure.”
 Essentially, the music industry is used to using songs as inspiration and as more than inspiration by adding other artists into their music.

-First let’s define what we’re actually looking at because there are a lot of different styles of remaking a song including covers, parodies, mashups, medleys, and remixes.
+First, let’s define what we’re actually looking at because there are a lot of different styles of remaking a song, including covers, parodies, mashups, medleys, and remixes.
 Each of them is slightly different from one another.
-The basic parody is that they use another person’s music to make their own work.
+The basic parody is that they use another person’s music to make their work.

 Covers

-Also known as cover versions, cover songs, or revivals, covers are simply a song that’s performed or recorded by an artist that wasn’t the original artist.
-For example, Marilyn Manson performed the song “Genie in a Bottle”, which is a song that was originally sung by Christina Aguilera.
+Also known as cover versions, cover songs, or revivals, covers are simply songs that are performed or recorded by an artist who wasn’t the original artist.
 Pentatonix is a well-known acapella group that cover several popular songs such as “Hallelujah”, “Bohemian Rhapsody”, “Havana”, and “Can’t Help Falling in Love”.
 This is their cover of Imagine Dragon’s “Radioactive” with Lindsey Stirling.

 These songs can be similar to the original.
-They don’t change much of the song besides the people that are making the music itself.
-There is usually a new band and/or a new vocalist different than those of the original song.
+There is usually a new band or a new vocalist different than those of the original song.
 Many covers follow this style by having a simple style.
 Here’s an example of this from Chase Eagleson.
-This is an acoustic cover that keeps the same style of the Coldplay song.
+This acoustic cover keeps the same style as the Coldplay song.

-Though artists can take a completely different turn and change from one thing to everything about the song save for the lyrics and the score.
-Some artist performs cover songs that will change one or more things about the song such as the style, genre, tempo, key, or vocalist.
-This is a very common style of covers as many are the songs are remade to be something that’s truer to the new artists.
-Jonathan Young is a YouTube cover artist that covers a range of popular songs, as well as soundtracks from films, television, anime, and video games.
+Artists can take a completely different turn and change from one thing to everything about the song, save for the lyrics and the score.
+Some artists perform cover songs that will change one or more things about the song, such as the style, genre, tempo, key, or vocalist.
+This is a common style of covers as many of the songs are remade to be truer to the new artists.
+Jonathan Young is a YouTube cover artist who covers a range of popular songs and soundtracks from films, television, anime, and video games.
 This is a cover of “Misty Mountains”, a song from the Hobbit: An Unexpected Journey.

-As with every genre of music, lyrics are meant to portray an idea, or a value or a political statement or social commentary.
+As with every genre of music, lyrics are meant to portray an idea, a value a political statement or social commentary.
 Covers are no different.
 Covers are also a vehicle for showing off one’s passion.
 Midnight Shine is a rock band with an indigenous background.
-Their cover of Neil Young’s “Heart of Gold” contains a powerful drum beat, pow wow singing and a verse translated to Mushkegowuk Cree.
+Their cover of Neil Young’s “Heart of Gold” contains a powerful drum beat, pow-wow singing and a verse translated into Mushkegowuk Cree.
 It’s a fantastic cover with the intention of revitalizing the Cree language.

 These songs allow an artist to use a song as a building block in a way that creates something new.
 Cover artists create fantastic new renditions of previous songs.